frederic-perez/AmE-dictionary/dictionary.md

 __cooze__ _n_ :two::shit:
 __cop out__
 __cop out__
+__cop out__ Choose not to do something, as out of fear of failing: _She copped out when she was supposed to get into the hang glider._
 __copacetic__ _adj_ :five: _informal_ In excellent order. _He said to tell you everything is copacetic._
 __copay__ _v_ (co-pay)
 __cope__ _A grey cope._